Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Examines the principles and methods used in nutritional assessment in research, public health and clinical settings.
 Dietary, anthropometric, biochemical and clinical techniques will form the foundation of the paper.

 This paper describes the methods for assessing the nutritional status at an individual and population level.
-The paper provides an overview of dietary, biochemical and anthropometric assessment; as well as providing you with hands on laboratory classes where you can assess your own status.
+The paper provides an overview of dietary, biochemical and anthropometric assessment; as well as supporting you to develop key skills in these areas.

 |Paper title||Nutritional Assessment|

 - HUNT 202, HUNT 222

 - Teaching staff